Custom Filters

 Setting Up Conditions

-Once a data point is selected for filtering, a second dropdown menu appears to define how the filter is applied.
-The options in this menu vary based on the data type, whether text/string or numerical.
+After selecting a data field, a second dropdown menu appears to specify how the filter is applied.
+The available options vary based on the selected field's data type, such as text or numeric values.

 In the example below, the filter is applied to the equipment's Make field.
 The condition is set to return results where the Make is exactly equal to Ford.

-Similarly, you can use the Does Not Equal option to display a list of all equipment where the Make is not "Ford."
+The Does Not Equal option returns all equipment records where the Make value is anything other than Chevrolet.

-The Begins With and Ends With options match the search term to either the start or end of the Make value.
-For example, selecting Begins With "Ford" returns results like "Ford Motor" or "FordX," but excludes entries such as "Blue Ford."
+The Begins With and Ends With options match the search value to the beginning or end of the Make field.
+For example, Begins With "Chevrolet" returns values such as "Chevrolet Trucks", but excludes values like "Classic Chevrolet".

-The Does Not Contain option excludes results that include the specified term anywhere in the field.
-For example, "ChevyFordChevy" would be excluded when filtering for Does Not Contain "Ford."
+The Does Not Contain option returns only records where the specified value does not appear anywhere in the selected field.
+For example, filtering Does Not Contain "Chevrolet" excludes any record with a Make value that contains "Chevrolet".

 Conditionals: AND / OR

-The AND operator means that both conditions must be met for a result to appear.
-In the example above, the filter returns equipment with a Make of "Ford" and a Fuel Type of "Unleaded."
-If a unit is a Ford but uses Diesel, it will be excluded.
+The AND operator requires all specified criteria to be met before a record is included in the results.
+In the example above, the filter returns only equipment with a Make of Chevrolet and a Fuel Type of Unleaded.
+Equipment with a Make of Chevrolet but a different fuel type is excluded.

-Multiple AND and OR statements can also be combined to create more advanced custom filters.
+Multiple AND and OR operators can be combined to create more advanced custom filters.

 Remove Condition

-To remove a condition, click the red X located on the right side of the filter row.
+To remove a condition, click the red X on the right side of the filter row.

 Save Custom Filter

-After making your selections, enable the Save Filter toggle to Save the filter for future use.
+After configuring the filter criteria, enable the Save Filter toggle to save the filter for future use.
+When enabled, a dialog box appears prompting for a name for the filter.

 Apply Previously Saved Filter

-If the Create New Filter screen appears automatically, it indicates that no saved filters currently exist for this screen or report.
+If the Create New Filter screen appears automatically, no saved filters exist for the current screen or report.

 Clear / Remove Filter